GlitchKittyy/text-spammer/README.md

-# Text-Spammer
+# Letter-Spammer

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Overview

-Text-Spammer is a Python program that allows you to spam text with style!
-Customize the repetition of each character to create interesting and eye-catching text patterns.
+Letetr-Spammer is a Python program that allows you to spam letters with style!
+Customize the repetition of each character to create interesting and eye-catching text patterns. (not done yet)

 ## Features

-- **Colorful Output**: The program uses the Colorama library to add vibrant colors to the console output.

 - **Interactive**: Easily input the word you want the letters customised and specify the repetition count for each character.

-- **Customizable**: Tailor your spam text by deciding how many times each character should be repeated.
+- **Customizable**: Tailor your spam word by deciding how many times each character should be repeated.

 ## Usage